hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/SprintC/us008/03.design/Readme.md

-# US 001 - To display listed properties
+# US 006 - To create a Task

 ## 3. Design - User Story Realization